-If you have been seriously injured in an accident with a large truck or 18-wheeler on a Houston highway, the truck accident lawyers of Gibson Hill Personal Injury can help you get maximum compensation.
+If you have been seriously injured in an accident with a big truck or 18-wheeler semi truck on a Houston highway, the truck accident lawyers of Gibson Hill Personal Injury can help you get maximum compensation.
 Contact us for a free case review!

 Gibson Hill Personal Injury knows you are hurt and suffering.
 The medical bills continue to grow, you may be out of work as you recover, and anxiety is building over how you are going to pay for it all.
 When the trucking company and their team of insurers offer you money for your accident, it may seem like the answer to your problems.
 Usually, however, their offer won’t come close to compensating you fairly.
 You’ll have signed away your legal rights in exchange for a settlement that’s significantly less than what you deserve.